alexandrebrilhante/DiscreteChoice.jl/README.md

 ## Usage

-The function, and its gradient and Hessian, depending on the method, must be supplied to the solver by the user.
-An easy way to do is to use `ForwardDiff`.
+The function, and its gradient and Hessian (depending on the method) must be supplied to the solver by the user.
+An easy way to do it is to use `ForwardDiff`.

 ```julia
 using DiscreteChoice